 - To protect themselves, sellers using land contracts should check the buyer's credit, ask for a large down payment, and insist the buyer obtain a homeowner insurance policy.

 - Land contracts are complex legal documents, so it's probably best to at least consult a lawyer before tackling this process on your own.

 Difference Between a Land Contract and a Mortgage

-Some states have laws that treat a land contract similar to a trust deed, and those land contracts provide for a trustee, giving a trustee "power of sale" to initiate foreclosure proceedings in the event the Vendee defaults on the contract.
+Some states have laws that treat a land contract similar to a trust deed, and those land contracts provide for a trustee, giving a trustee "power of sale" to initiate foreclosure proceedings in the event the vendee defaults on the contract.
 Other states give buyers a longer period of redemption, similar to those under a mortgage.
-For these reasons, it is important to reduce the chances of default by qualifying the Vendee.
+For these reasons, it is important to reduce the chances of default by pre-qualifying the vendee.

 - Obtain a Credit Report on the Buyer.
 If the buyer has filed a bankruptcy, made late payments to other creditors or, worse, no credit, those derogatory records are a red flag.

 - Demand a Title Insurance Policy.
 Title searches of the public records will also show liens or judgments filed against a buyer.
 The title company will likely ask for satisfaction of those encumbrances before it will insure the land contract on a title policy.
 Ask to see a copy of the preliminary title report (or commitment for title insurance) to determine if a search reveals anything about the buyer.

 - Ask for a Hefty Down Payment.
 Buyers are less likely to walk away from a land contract or stop paying on the installment sale contract if the buyer has made a big down payment.
 The more money invested upfront; the less likely a buyer will risk losing it.